rhinos-app/rhinos-app-dev/README.md

 ## FEATURES:

   * Runs on Android, iOS, Web (can run as a Windows/MacOS/Linux desktop app with Electron)
+  * SimpleNavigator with transition Fx (using Animated)
+  * React-native-gifted-form
-  * Miscellaneous features: ESLint, Webpack, SimpleNavigator
+  * Miscellaneous features: ESLint, Webpack

 ## PREREQUISITES: